 Pears harbor many beneficial plant compounds.
 Those in red pears may protect heart health, while those in green pears may promote eye health.

 Although inflammation is a normal immune response, chronic or long-term inflammation can harm your health.
 It’s linked to certain illnesses, including heart disease and type 2 diabetes (

-    Several large reviews tie high flavonoid intake to a reduced risk of heart disease and diabetes.
+Several large reviews tie high flavonoid intake to a reduced risk of diabetes and developing or dying from heart disease.
 This effect may be due to these compounds’ anti-inflammatory and antioxidant properties (

 While eating more fruit may reduce your cancer risk, more research is needed.
 Pears should not be considered a replacement for cancer treatment.